praveenscience/FinalYear-Project-Ideas/README.md

 * eCommerce App with Delivery System
 * Online Education School App
 * Health Advisor App
-  > The App which guides the user on how to take care of themselves and also shows precautions to be taken and medicines advice
+  > The App which guides the user on how to take care of themselves and also shows precautions to be taken and medicines advice.
-  > Also can include Blog section within the app to get the Health-related updates through API's
+  > Also can include Blog section within the app to get the Health-related updates through APIs.

 ## AI/ML